top of page

 Certified: Human Remains Detection

-Our Clallam county friends, Kel and K9 Maxx, are certified in land Human Remains Detection.
-More info coming soon!
+Our Clallam county friends, Kel and K9 Maxx, are certified in Human Remains Detection!

 Kel / K9 Maxx